wp-plugins/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: http://translate.ewww.io/projects/ewww-image-optimizer/

 = 2.5.0 =
+* deprecated: Disable Automatic Optimization and Include Media Folders options: will be removed from the UI in 2.6 but remain functional if enabled
 * added: deferred optimization lets you upload images with no delays, and optimize later automatically
 * added: wp_cron filter has additional parameter to allow setting scheduled & deferred optimization on different freqencies
 * added: remote images on S3 can be fetched when using WP Offload S3 (Amazon S3 and Cloudfront)
 * added: remote images on Azure Storage can be fetched when using Windows Azure Storage for WordPress
 * added: (re)upload to Dreamspeed after optimization
+* added: action hooks before and after optimization
+* added: filter to modify the number of records queried when counting unoptimized images (default 3000)
 * changed: nextcellent thumbs are optimized on creation, no need to manually optimize after upload
+* changed: API keys are masked as password fields
+* changed: debugging functions streamlined to reduce memory usage
+* updated: translator credits - huge THANK YOU to all of them!
 * fixed: errant tool warnings for cloud users in nextgen and flagallery
+* fixed: catch extraction error for pngout during automatic install
+* fixed: settings link in error notices for network-activated installs

 = 2.4.7 =
 * fixed: defer nextgen loading until 'init' to prevent activation/upgrade problems